GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/architecture-overview/index.md

 - The [Chrome API][api-ref] keys and [permissions][doc-perms] that the extension needs.
 - The files assigned as the extension service worker, the popup HTML file, the options page, the content scripts, etc.

 The [Manifest keys][doc-manifest] article contains the complete list of default and optional keys.
-For copy-paste-ready code samples, check out the [Manifest examples][doc-manifest-examples].
+For ready to use code samples, check out the [Manifest examples][doc-manifest-examples].

 ### The extension service worker {: #background_script }